CitrusSin/ModpackUpdater/README.md

 ``modupdater_client_config.json``
 Then the
 ``"updateServerAddress": "http://example.com:14238"``
-should be modified to your server address with port set in ModpackUpdater server side.
+should be replaced with your server address with port set in ModpackUpdater server side.